google/archive-patcher/README.md

 * Entries must be ordered in ascending order by offset.
 This allows the output from the delta apply process (which creates the delta-friendly new blob) to be piped to an intelligent partially-compressing stream that is seeded with the knowledge of which ranges to recompress and the settings to use for each.
 This avoids the need to write the delta-friendly new blob to persistent storage, an important optimization.
 * Entries must not overlap (for sanity)
-* Areas of the new archive that are not included in any recompression op will be copied through from the delta-friendly old blob without modification.
+* Areas of the new archive that are not included in any recompression op will be copied through from the delta-friendly new blob without modification.
 These represent arbitrary data that should **not** be compressed, such as zip structural components or blocks of data that are stored without compression in the new archive.

 ```
 |------------------------------------------------------|